senecajs/seneca-in-practice/problems/sum/problem.md

 the message.
 For the purpose of this exercise, at the end of the solution you have to export Seneca.
-Note that **this is usually not necessary** since we can organize Microservices in plugins (see the plugin exercise about that).
+Note that **this is usually not necessary** since we can organize microservices in plugins (see the plugin exercise about that).
 Also, to require Seneca, it must be installed in the local folder e.g. running `npm i seneca`